 The Respiratory Care Program is highly demanding, and students are therefore more successful if they do not work while in the program.
 If students must work for financial support, the program strongly recommends a limit of 20 hours of employment per week.
 Students should also consider family responsibilities before committing to a full-time rigorous program.

 To facilitate the clinical portion of the program, students are assigned to a clinical facility within Miami Dade County.
 Students are responsible for their own transportation to the campus and to various agencies in the community to which they are assigned for clinical experiences.
-Students enrolled in the clinical portion of the program are required to complete the Miami Dade College Student Health Record and criminal background check process.
+All students admitted to the Respiratory Therapy Program will be subject to mandatory Criminal Background checks & Drug Screening at least once during their matriculation into the program.
+Students will be responsible for the associated fees for the aforementioned background checks and screenings.
+Students should understand, program faculty cannot guarantee matriculation for any student accepted to the program that has a Background Check and/or Drug Screen that is incongruent with the standards of the program's clinical affiliates.
 Credentialing exam pass rates and positive employment placement are well into the 95 percentile.

 Areas of study in this program include: